Narasimhavarman I: Military conquests

 Chalukyan Emperor Pulakeshin II had previously raided various northern Pallava provinces and forts.
 However, he was unable to capture the Pallava capital of Kanchipuram.
 This led to a long conflict between the Chalukyas and the Pallavas.

 Pulakeshin II again attempts to seize the Pallava capital and undertook another expedition several years later.
 However, the Pallava reign had moved on to Narasimhavarman I by then.
 Narasimhavarman defeated the Chalukyas in several battles, including one at Manimangalam 20 miles to the east of Kanchipuram.
 The Pallava monarch states that he could see the back of his dreaded enemy as he tore apart his army.
 Encouraged by this victory, Narasimhavarman led his army along with his general Paranjothi and attacked Vatapi, successfully defeating and killing the Chalukyan Emperor Pulakeshin II in 642 CE.
 The city was never a capital again.
-He returned victorious to Kanchipuram, and was conferred the title Vatapikondan (lit.
+He returned victorious to Kanchipuram, and was conferred the Tamil title Vatapikondan (lit.
 One who conquered Vatapi).